swiftlang/swift-stress-tester/SourceKitStressTester/README.md

 The `sk-stress-test` executable is the SourceKit stress tester itself.
 It takes as input a set of swift source files to run over, along with the set of driver arguments you would pass to `swiftc` to compile those files, separated by `--`.
 To stress test sk-stress-test itself for example, we would run:

 ```
+$ TOOLCHAIN_LIB=/Library/Developer/Toolchains/<chosen-toolchain>/usr/lib
-.build/debug/sk-stress-test Sources/StressTester/main.swift -- -sdk `xcrun --show-sdk-path` -Fsystem $TOOLCHAIN_LIB Sources/StressTester/main.swift
+$ sk-stress-test Sources/StressTester/main.swift -- -sdk `xcrun --show-sdk-path` -Fsystem $TOOLCHAIN_LIB Sources/StressTester/main.swift
 ```

 ### sk-swiftc-wrapper
 The `sk-swiftc-wrapper` executable allows the stress tester to be easily run on an existing project.
-It serves as a drop-in replacement for swiftc during a build.
+It serves as a drop-in replacement for `swiftc` during a build.
 When invoked, it simply invokes `swiftc` proper with the same arguments.
 If the `swiftc` invocation fails, `sk-swiftc-wrapper` will exit with the same exit code.
 If it succeeds, it additionally invokes `sk-stress-test`, passing it all the Swift files that appeared in its arguments, followed by the arguments themselves.
 By default it then exits with whatever exit code was returned by `sk-stress-test`, meaning a stress testing failure will cause the build to fail.
 Specify the `SK_STRESS_SILENT` environment variable to have the wrapper return the same exit code as the `swiftc` invocation, regardless of any stress tester failures.

 By default `sk-swiftc-wrapper` invokes the `swiftc` from the toolchain sepcified by the `TOOLCHAINS` environment variable, or the default toolchain of the currently selected Xcode.
 You can override theis behaviour by setting the `SK_STRESS_SWIFTC` environment variable.
 Similarly, it looks for `sk-stress-test` adacent to its own launch path, but you can override this by setting the `SK_STRESS_TEST` environment variable.